Frequently Asked Questions

 What should I do with the books after they’re printed?

-If you wish to sell your book you need to become a self-marketer.
-With the power of the internet at your fingertips there are many, many different ways to spread the word about your book.
-Social media sites like Facebook and Pinterest can help with this especially as accounts are free.
-There are also many books available that can give you guidance and ideas, a good place to start would be Amazon.com.
+If you wish to sell your book, you need to become a self-marketer.
+With the power of the Internet at your fingertips there are many, many different ways to spread the word about your book.
+Social media sites like Facebook and Pinterest can help with this, especially as accounts are free.
+There are also many books available that can give you guidance and ideas.
+A good place to start would be Amazon.com.

 Do I have to sell my book?